The Lancet September 07, 2002

 Multicenter, UK

-Intervention Early invasive strategy: routine coronary angiography followed by revascularization (PCI or CABG) if indicated.
+Intervention Early interventional strategy: routine coronary angiography within 72 hours of randomization, followed by appropriate myocardial revascularization (PCI or CABG).

-Outcome Co-primary endpoints: (1) composite of death, non-fatal myocardial infarction, or refractory angina at 4 months; (2) composite of death or non-fatal myocardial infarction at 1 year.
+Outcome Co-primary endpoints: a composite of death, non-fatal myocardial infarction, or refractory angina at 4 months; and a composite of death or non-fatal myocardial infarction at 1 year.

 Study Limitations